The Smooth Fox Terrier is square-proportioned, standing over a lot of ground but with a short back.

 Smooth Fox Terrier Health and Conditions

-Your Smooth Fox Terrier should visit the vet for thorough exams, vaccinations, and heartworm examination annually, and as soon as possible if gets hurt or sick.
+Your Smooth Fox Terrier should visit the vet for thorough exams, vaccinations, and heartworm examination annually, and as soon as possible if it gets hurt or sick.

 They are also prone to Halitosis.
 Dental plaque brought on by unhealthy bacteria results in a bad stench that can only be eliminated by professional treatment.

-After a cleaning from a professional, the gums and teeth may be kept up by feeding a special diet focused on dental health, regular brushing, and eliminating table food.
+After cleaning from a professional, the gums and teeth may be kept up by feeding a special diet focused on dental health, regular brushing, and eliminating table food.